 Stage 34, Monday 2 June 2014: Maldie Burn to Rhiconich, 16 miles

-Staying at Glendhu, this would have been 19 miles; from my camp, nearly three less.
-But as I climbed the path to the 1300ft pass, I realised that it was much broader than the single dashed line of the OS map – perhaps it had been converted to land-rover status for the hydro works I’d seen the night before.
+Staying at Glendhu, this would have been a 19 mile day; from my camp, nearly three less.
+But as I climbed the path above the Maldie Burn up to the 1300ft pass, I realised that it was much broader than the single dashed line of the OS map – perhaps it had been converted to land-rover status for the hydro works I’d seen the night before.
 Certainly posts warned that 33kV cables were buried beneath/beside – better than pylons, at least.

 The final push